Acupressure for Yin Yoga

 Liver 3 (Tai Chong)

 In Chinese Medicine, the Liver channel is related to the “smooth flow of Qi”.
 When the Liver is stagnant, you’ll feel more tense and irritable.
-Generally, Liver energy likes to move, so pressing this point helps to get emotions, thoughts, and physical blockages moving.
+Generally, Liver energy likes to move, so pressing this point helps move emotions, thoughts, and physical blockages.
 It’s great for overall stress, headaches, menstrual irregularities, and pain.

 Find a yin yoga sequence for the Liver and Gallbladder channels here.